-Heartfelt note to document remediator
+Heartfelt note to the document remediator

 I see you, I've been you, and I'm begging you to save often.
 Save multiple versions of documents so you can revert changes.
 Adobe Acrobat has some serious bugs that we try to steer you away from in this guide, but the worst part is that the Undo function doesn't always work.
 You've been warned, good luck!